buddelkiste/jsConnectDjango/README.md

 jsConnectDjango
 ===============

-Django implementation of jsConnect for VanillaForums
+Django implementation of jsConnect for VanillaForums.

-## Check example for test code

-It implements the std interface for a jsConnect addon you may need to provide your own backend for returning URLs
+It implements the std interface for a jsConnect addon you may need to provide your own backend for returning user photo URLs.

 Basic usage
 -----------